bug400/pyilper/INSTALL.md

 See the online documentation which can be launched from the Help menu.

-Installation withput the ANACONDA platform
+Installation without the ANACONDA platform
 ------------------------------------------

 The requirements specified above must be available on the system.